Exploring the Different Types of Scholarships in 2025

 Description:

-International scholarships assist students in studying abroad or in their home countries through government or institutional funding.
+International scholarships assist students in studying abroad or in their home countries with the support of government or institutional funding.
+These scholarships often encourage cultural exchange and global collaboration.

 Eligibility Criteria: